Commonwealth Shared Scholarships 2022/2023 for Students from Developing Countries to Study in UK

 - Thesis grant towards the cost of preparing a thesis or dissertation, where applicable – claimed from and paid by the university; funded by the CSC

-- Study travel grant towards the costs of study-related travel within the UK or overseas – claimed from and paid by the university; funded by the CSC
+- Study travel grant towards the cost of study-related travel within the UK or overseas – claimed from and paid by the university; funded by the CSC

 - Reimbursement of the cost of a mandatory tuberculosis (TB) test, where required for a visa application (receipts must be supplied) – claimed from and paid by the university; funded by the CSC

-- If you are widowed, divorced, or a single parent, child allowance of £478 per month for the first child, and £118 per month for the second and third child under the age of 16, if you are accompanied by your children and they are living with you at the same address in the UK (rates quoted at 2020-2021 levels) Funded by the CSC
+- If you are widowed, divorced, or a single parent, child allowance of £485 per month for the first child, and £120 per month for the second and third child under the age of 16, if you are accompanied by your children and they are living with you at the same address in the UK (rates quoted at 2021-2022 levels)

-Duration of scholarship: Awards are normally tenable for one-year taught postgraduate courses only.
+Duration of Commonwealth Shared Scholarships: Awards are normally tenable for one-year taught postgraduate courses only.

 - You can apply to study one of the taught Master’s courses offered in the Commonwealth Shared Scholarship scheme.
 These scholarships do not cover undergraduate courses, PhD study, or any pre-sessional English language teaching, and are usually tenable for one year only.
 View a full list of eligible courses.